captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 Unfortunately, no money.
 Once you turned down that final offer, money came off the table.
-Money implies liability—and once you turned down the final settlement offer—
+Money implies liability — and once you turned down the final settlement offer —

 ---